 The Foundation funds weekly day programs for veterans who are looking for therapeutic activities offered in a safe environment where others understand some of their experiences and difficulties.

-Residential BSO Clinic
+Residential OSI Clinic

 The only residential clinic for Canadian veterans with OSI is also located in Ste.
 Anne’s Hospital and houses up to 10 residents at a time and serves approximately 55 patients per year.